BGforgeNet/Fallout2_Party_Orders/README.md

 * T: (Dude) Pick up items or auto-loot bodies
 * 0: Switch behavior of T key between pick up items and loot bodies
 * Ctrl-B: Switch ammo type (AP/JHP)
 * D: Allow/forbid party members to use burst attacks.
-Forbidden by default.
   - When allowed, it doesn't mean that they will always use burst, only that they *may*.
   - However, if equipped with a weapon which has only burst mode, such as a minigun, this order will be ignored by this particular party member.